Manu343726/Manu343726.github.io/_posts/2014-10-19-i-hate-the-switch-statement.md

 }
 {% endhighlight %}

-In a time when the C syntax is reaching the top of its power, see the C++11 trailling return types or the C11 generic macros, there are some old and ugly constructions that still remain here, with their lack of expressiveness and a long list of potential issues related to their usage.
+In a time when the C syntax is reaching the top of its power, see the C++11 trailing return types or the C11 generic macros, there are some old and ugly constructions that still remain here, with their lack of expressiveness and a long list of potential issues related to their usage.

 One of such constructions is the `switch` statement.